BradCraftMC/BradCraft/README.md

 # Credits
 - Tater: Potato textures and helped with OptiFine features.
-- Brad: Recorded sounds for mobs, provided pictures.
+- Brad: Recorded sounds for mobs and provided pictures for textures.
 - Pr1vat3 Ryan: Provided access to the stream outro song.

 # Features